martinosorb/martinosorb.github.io/_posts/2017-08-17-unsupervised.md

 layout: post
 comments: true
 title: "Easy unsupervised learning demonstration"
-description: "With python, scikit-learn, and handwritten digits
+description: "With python, scikit-learn, and handwritten digits.
 This is a notebook that I made for a high school student who visited our lab.
 It is a simple introduction to dimensionality reduction and should not be considered a statement that I'm an expert in unsupervised learning.."
 imgurl: /files/unsupervised/output_13_0